biocorecrg/advanced_linux_2019/bioformat.md

 <img src="images/phred_quality.png" width="400"/>

-Currently most of the journals required the submissions of NGS data in a public repository for a pubblication.
+Currently most of the journals require the submissions of NGS data in a public repository upon publishing.

 The major repositories are:
 * [**SRA**](https://www.ncbi.nlm.nih.gov/sra) (Sequence Read Archive) from US
 * [**ENA**](https://www.ebi.ac.uk/ena) (European Nucleotide Archive)
 * [**DDBJ-DRA**](https://www.ddbj.nig.ac.jp/dra/index-e.html) from Japan.

-They are interconneted and mirror the data among them and are connected to other databases that contains also the results of a given analysis such as [**GEO**](https://www.ncbi.nlm.nih.gov/geo/) and [**Array-express**](https://www.ebi.ac.uk/arrayexpress/) that contain expression data.
+They are interconnected and mirror the data among them and are connected to other databases that contain also the results of a given analysis such as [**GEO**](https://www.ncbi.nlm.nih.gov/geo/) and [**Array-express**](https://www.ebi.ac.uk/arrayexpress/) that contain expression data.

 As an example we can have a look at this paper about the [**characterization of the oral microbiome of young Spaniards**](https://www.ncbi.nlm.nih.gov/pubmed/30522523) (in which we were collaborators :) )